i-agrawal/dtlearn/README.md

 # python-ml
 this is just me implementing machine learning algorithms in python using numpy
+all implementations are in the tests/mlimpl.py for convenience

 all data used for testing purposes is not mine and not yours so to distribute
 any data found in this repository please follow the proper license guidelines